Axxmk/learning-nestjs/README.md

 # learning-nestjs
-NestjJS Crash Course to understand the fundamentals
+Nest.JS Crash Course to understand the fundamental concepts